bugout-dev/shnorky/README.md

 cd shnorky
 ```

-Make the `shnorky` binary:
+Make the `shn` binary:
 ```
 make build
 ```

-This will create a `shnorky` binary in that directory, which you can test:
+This will create a `shn` binary in that directory, which you can test:
 ```
-./shnorky -h
+./shn -h
 ```

 To make this binary available globally, run:
 ```
-sudo mv ./shnorky /usr/local/bin/
+sudo mv ./shn /usr/local/bin/
 ```

 Test again:
 ```
-shnorky -h
+shn -h
 ```

 ## Usage